0xGF/ai-insights-package/README.md

+# ai-insights-package

+This package is a collection of tools for analyzing Solana tokens and news.
+You can use it to gain insights using onchain, birdeye, recent twitter posts and news articles scraped from the web.

 ## Configuration

 The project uses environment variables for configuration.
 You can set these in a `.env` file.
 An example configuration is provided in `.env.example`.